jglobaton10/LeagueOfLegendsChampionClassifier/README.md

 ### [Model](https://github.com/jglobaton10/LeagueOfLegendsChampionClassifier/blob/main/model/model.ipynb)

 <p align="justify">
-It was built a **convolutional neural network**  model using tensorflow and keras.
-Parameter tuning was performed on the number of neurons and layers and It achieved a precison 0.75.
+It was built a convolutional neural network  model using tensorflow and keras.
+Parameter tuning was performed on the number of neurons and layers and it achieved a precison 0.75.
 </p>

 ### [Backend](https://github.com/jglobaton10/LeagueOfLegendsChampionClassifier/blob/main/Flaskserver/server.py)
 <p align="justify">
 The backend was built using flask and it is composed of two parts.
-First, a helper module that loades the wieghts in the model and make predictions taking a base64 image decoding it and applying the predict function from the model.
-Second, the flask server which receives the return requests.
+First, a helper module that loads the weights in the model and make predictions taking a base64 image, decoding it and applying the predict function from the model.
+Second, the flask server which receives and return requests.
 </p>

 ### [Frontend](https://github.com/jglobaton10/LeagueOfLegendsChampionClassifier/tree/main/Front_end)
 <p align="justify">
-It is basic html a .js app  that takes an image encode it in base64 and sends and receives requests.
+It is basic html a .js app  that takes an image encodes it in base64 and sends and receives requests.
 This part of the app was deployed in a nginx server inside the EC2 instance.
 </p>